mikacuy/deformation_aware_embedding/README.md

 Change data paths in candidate_generation/get_candidates.py and retrieval/chamfer_distance_deformed_candidates.py

+## Data download
-Download h5 files for each object class, and sampled positives and negatives for each model with pre-computed fitting gaps:
+Download h5 files for each object class (chair, table, sofa, car, airplane), and sampled positives and negatives for each model with pre-computed fitting gaps:
 TODO

-Goto `retrieval/` for network training/test.
+Goto `retrieval/` for training/test of our networks and the baselines.

+## Our Deformation-Aware Embedding
 ### Ours-Reg:
 1) Construct data for network training/test for Ours-Reg:
 ```